Environmental Engineering (EVEN)

 Application of advanced computer techniques and methods for numerical analysis and solution of complex environmental engineering problems including geospatial analysis, mathematical model development and numerical solutions to non-linear differential equations, and their applications to water resources problems.
 Prerequisite: EVEN 2304 or equivalent.

 Solid and hazardous waste engineering and planning.
 Landfill technology development and design.
 Waste to energy concepts and technology development, and resource conservation and recovery perspectives.
-Prerequisite: EVEN 3328.
+Prerequisite: Senior standing in engineering

 EVEN 4336 Selected Topics 1-3 SCH (1-3)